OzarkSeason 1 Review

 Though the whole money laundering aspect really seems too convoluted for a shrewd drug lord to bother with, Ozark stands on its own as an effective thriller with some gritty characters promising unexpected surprises.
 It is an exciting and entertaining, binge-worthy series.
 I just started with season two so expect a review of that soon.

-Find Ozark at Amazon.com
+Find Ozark at Amazon.com (paid link)

 Watch Ozark on Netflix.More about Ozark at IMDb.com